 List Of Main Italian Train Stations

-Some cities in Italy have more than one train station so it’s key to know where to book your arrival and departure (we’re here if you need help!).
-Furthermore, each train station has a name, so it’s not as simple as entering “Rome” and getting the main station.
-Even if the ticket website is in English, when inputting your destination city, the website only recognizes the Italian city names.
-So, we created this handy list of the main (aka centrale) train station in each of these big cities.
+Some cities in Italy have more than one train station, so it’s key to know where to book your arrival and departure (we’re here if you need help!).
+Furthermore, each train station has a distinct name, so it’s not as simple as entering “Rome” and arriving at the central station.

 The central train stations are: